AFLplusplus/AFLplusplus/utils/autodict_ql/readme.md

 Currently we provided the following CodeQL scripts :

-`strcmp-str.ql` is used to extract strings that are related to `strcmp` function.
+`strcmp-str.ql` is used to extract strings that are related to the `strcmp` function.

 `strncmp-str.ql` is used to extract the strings from the `strncmp` function.